-According to Computer Troubleshooters, more than half of critical corporate data is held on unprotected laptop and desktop units, with 30% of companies questioned claiming they have no program in place to recover data in the event of a loss.
-Without doubt, any firm – regardless of its size – admitting to this mistake will face serious trouble should technical or human error cause data loss.
+According to Computer Troubleshooters, more than half of critical corporate data is held on unprotected laptop and desktop units.
+Thirty percent of companies questioned claim they have no program in place to recover data in the event of a loss.
+Without doubt, any firm – regardless of its size – admitting to this mistake will face serious consequences should technical or human error cause data loss.

 As specialists in data recovery , we know just how devastating a loss of vital media or documents can be.
 Whether you accidentally format a memory card without backing pictures or videos up to your computer, or your hard drive is damaged, losing data can be a huge problem, on a personal and professional level.